The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 Who Were the Rightly Guided Caliphs of Islam?

-There were four rightly guided Caliphs are
+The rightly guided caliphs are

-- Abu Bakr Al-Siddiq (RA)
+- Hazrath Abu Bakr Al-Siddiq (RA)

-- Umar ibn Al-Khattab (RA)
+- Hazrath Umar ibn Al-Khattab (RA)

-- Uthman ibn Affan (RA)
+- Hazrath Uthman ibn Affan (RA)

-- Ali ibn Abi Talib (RA)
+- Hazrath Ali ibn Abi Talib (AS)

-Abu Bakr Al-Siddiq (RA)
+Hazrath Abu Bakr Al-Siddiq (RA)

 His Reign: 11–13 AH / 632–634 CE